 - Veggie ‘mac’ and Cheese Casserole – (I use carrots, peas, cauliflower, and onions or whatever is on hand)

-- Shephard’s pie with cauliflower mash crust (Heavy on the veg, throw in some ground liver and/or heart for delicious, hidden nutrition)
+- Shepherd’s pie with cauliflower mash crust (Heavy on the veg, throw in some ground liver and/or heart for delicious, hidden nutrition)

 - Roast chicken with cauliflower mash, gravy, and greens (leftovers can make 1-2 meals)